ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 In the last night dream, when he guided Wèi WúXiàn to relive the past events, the scenery kept on changing the whole night.

-Also, Wèi WúXiàn had collected at once all the fragments of his memories since he came back, so he needed a good rest.
+Also, Wèi WúXiàn had collected at once all the fragments of his memories since he came back, so he needed to get some rest.

 To help Wèi WúXiàn sleep, Lán WàngJī burned incense while playing the guqin.